 - Centre for Immigrant and Community Services

-- Centre francophone du GTA
+- Centre francophone du Grand Toronto

 - Centre de santé communautaire Hamilton-Niagara